Universe

 There are many competing hypotheses about the ultimate fate of the universe and about what, if anything, preceded the Big Bang, while other physicists and philosophers refuse to speculate, doubting that information about prior states will ever be accessible.
-Some physicists have suggested various multiverse hypotheses, in which our universe might be one among many universes that likewise exist.
+Some physicists have suggested various multiverse hypotheses, in which the universe might be one among many.

 Definition

 The physical universe is defined as all of space and time (collectively referred to as spacetime) and their contents.
 Such contents comprise all of energy in its various forms, including electromagnetic radiation and matter, and therefore planets, moons, stars, galaxies, and the contents of intergalactic space.
 The universe also includes the physical laws that influence energy and matter, such as conservation laws, classical mechanics, and relativity.

 The universe is often defined as "the totality of existence", or everything that exists, everything that has existed, and everything that will exist.
 In fact, some philosophers and scientists support the inclusion of ideas and abstract concepts—such as mathematics and logic—in the definition of the universe.
 The word universe may also refer to concepts such as the cosmos, the world, and nature.